cloudmaven/documentation/pages/aws/aws_account_management.md

 ## Warnings

+- ***Read this and linked documents carefully to familiarize yourself with cloud account management issues and guidelines***
 - ***Do not start using a new AWS account until you have trained up on how to keep the account secure.***

-## So you want to open a paid AWS account
+## DLT issues

+**DLT** is a company that brokers daughter accounts to UW from a single AWS account.
+The idea is to create some benefits to the holders of the daughter accounts; but there is a problem to be aware of.

+Alarms you set up on your AWS account prior to switching the account over to DLT will fail to trigger with the error message *'Insufficient Data'*.
+That is: Billing alerts fail when your account is under (DLT-style) consolidated billing.
+Once the DLT account is established: Use CloudWatch alerts.
+These must be set by our Support team, i.e. at the Payer level.
+Send email to OpsCenter@dlt.com with:

+- Alarm Threshold: <monthly dollar amount that will trigger the notification>
+- Contact Name:
+- Contact Email: <email address>

+CloudWatch billing alarms provide a rough estimate of current monthly spend.
+They do not represent actual spend at any given point in time and numbers may be skewed due to reserved instance usage and service credits/grants applied to any DLT linked account.

+## Paid AWS accounts

 We assume you are at the University of Washington or are a covered *affiliate* of the University.

 - Establish a Blanket Purchase Order
-- Email the UW help desk help at uw dot edu with the subject AWS Account.
+- Email the UW help desk (help at uw dot edu) with the subject AWS Account.
 Ask for instructions on how to proceed.

 ## Account set-up